cloudant-labs/slate/docs2017/src/api/using_views.md

-If you are prepared to accept a response that is quicker, but might not have the most current data, you can use three options :
+If you are prepared to accept a response that is quicker, but might not have the most current data, you can use three options:

 Option   | Purpose                                                                                                                               | Default value
 ---------|---------------------------------------------------------------------------------------------------------------------------------------|--------------